Wrongfully Terminated for Filing a Workers’ Comp Claim? Contact Our Lawyers That Handle Wrongful Termination in Los Angeles

 132a Claims and Workers’ Compensation Claims

-When filing a 132a claim, it is important to remember that this will be handled separately from your workers’ compensation claim.
-In fact, your workers’ compensation claim will usually be resolved prior to the 132a claim.
-However, just because the workers’ compensation claim has been resolved does not mean your employer should not be held accountable for their actions.
-Since it is likely they have used various retaliatory acts in the past against you or others, always make sure they are held responsible for their actions.
-To make this happen consult with Mann Elias, an employment attorney Los Angeles workers’ compensation clients trust to get excellent results in these matters.
+When filing a 132a claim, it is essential to remember that this will be handled separately from your workers’ compensation claim.
+Once the compensation claim has gotten resolved, your employer can still be held accountable for their actions.
+They have likely used various retaliatory acts in the past against you or others.
+To hold them responsible for their actions, consult with Mann & Elias, an employment attorney for workers’ compensation in LA can get excellent results in these matters.

 Filing a 132a Claim

 Once you decide to file a 132a claim, you will need to do several things.
 First and foremost, always hire the services of experienced and knowledgeable Los Angeles wrongful termination lawyers at Mann Elias.
 After doing so, you can obtain a 132a petition filing packet from the Workers’ Compensation Appeals Board, which will need to be completed as quickly as possible.

 While you have one year from the date of your termination to file the 132a Petition, it is best if you file it as soon as possible.
 Since details of the incident will still be fresh in everyone’s minds, quickly filing your petition will allow you to have a better chance of gaining the compensation you need and deserve.
 To make sure you understand all facets of the petition and other paperwork in your packet, consult with attorneys for unlawful firings in LA.